• Skip to primary navigation

 2. Negotiate with CBE Group

-Unfortunately, if the debt is legitimate and it’s less than 7 years old, removing CBE Group from your credit report will be very difficult (although not impossible).
+Unfortunately, if the debt is legitimate and it’s less than 7 years old, removing CBE Group from your credit report will be very difficult (although not impossible), and you may need to pay up.

-However, when you pay, there are two negotiation strategies you can try as a last-ditch attempt to remove CBE Group from your credit report:
+If you decide to pay, there are two negotiation strategies you can try as a last-ditch attempt to remove CBE Group from your credit report:

-• Pay for delete: You might be able to convince CBE Group to remove the negative mark in exchange for paying off the debt.
-You can open these negotiations by sending them a pay-for-delete letter.
+You might be able to convince CBE Group to remove the negative mark in exchange for paying off the debt with this pay-for-delete letter.

-• Goodwill deletion: This is an alternate strategy you can try after paying your debt.
-Once the account is paid off, you can send CBE Group a goodwill letter asking them to empathize with your situation and remove the mark from your credit report as an act of kindness.
+If you've paid off your debt, send CBE Group a goodwill letter with this template asking them to remove the mark from your credit report as an act of kindness.

 3. Wait 7 years for CBE Group to fall off of your credit report